I opted to climb Toubkal solo. This is my account of that climb and my advice on how to climb this mountain without a guide.

 Directly above the shrine the trail zigzags steeply up the right hand side of the mountain.
 Here there will be numerous goats scampering amongst the rocks and they will make your climbing skills feel quite inadequate.

 Follow the same route down.
-Depending on your knee health you should be back at the refuge within ninty minutes.
+Depending on your knee health you should be back at the refuge within 90 minutes.
 Be aware that rockfall risk increases later in the day and watch your steps as 90% of climbing accidents happen on the descent.
-Remember: The Summit is only halfway!

 Summer and Autumn

-This list assumes a base knowledge of the required equipment and clothing needed for a 4000m peak.
+This list assumes a base knowledge of the required equipment and clothing needed for a 4,000m peak.
 Ensure you're including enough layers of appropriate clothing for the desert heat at the base of the mountain and the potential snow at the top.
-Also be sure to bring adequate food, water and emergency equipment in addition to your Ten Essentials for mountaineering.
+Also be sure to bring adequate food, water and emergency equipment in addition to your essentials for mountaineering.

 Useful for winter ascents, not needed for the summer.
 General 12 point mountaineering crampons that have been properly sized to your boots will work.
 Consider the Petzl Vasek.